All characters you can unlock in Genshin Impact

 Having the right characters in your party can really make the difference for beating a challenge or solving a puzzle in Genshin Impact.
-There are 23 playable Genshin Impact characters including the Traveler you start with.
-I've listed them all in alphabetical order along with their element, weapon, starting Passive Talent and Elemental Burst attack.
-If any more characters get added to the game I'll definitely update this list.
+There are 44 playable Genshin Impact characters, including the Traveler you start with.
+I've listed them all in alphabetical order along with their Element, weapon, starting Passive Talent, and Elemental Burst attack.
+If any other characters are added to the game, I'll definitely update this list.

 Every character's Passive Talents and Elemental Burst attacks